In the Courts of the Crimson Kings: Plot summary

-It becomes apparent that there is more to Teyud than she initially recounts.
+It becomes apparent that there is more to Teyud than initially appears.
 When the expedition discovers the lost "Invisible Crown" of the Tollamune emperors, a symbol of authority that gives the wearer immense power, everyone is startled to find that Teyud can wear it even though only someone from the Tollamune dynasty can do so.
 Teyud admits that she is the illegitimate daughter of the current emperor.
 The former mercenary now commands the power of an ancient technological artifact allegedly created by the aliens that terraformed Mars and Venus and seeded them with life from Earth.

 Jeremy and Teyud soon discover that there are Tollamune dynastic factions who know of Teyud's ancestry and are looking to kill or to capture her.
 Jeremy is captured while he attempts to protect Teyud.
 That forces her, with the help of her father's soldiers, to attempt to rescue him from the fortress of a potential usurper, who had been displaced from the imperial succession after the emperor recognized his daughter's legitimacy.
 The crown prince is later defeated after playing a game of Atanj (Martian chess), using people as the pieces, including Teyud and Jeremy.
 Teyud's father also dies and so passes the title of emperor to her.

 With the crown prince dead and a Tollamune once again ruling all of Mars, Teyud takes Jeremy as her prince consort.
 The couple are visited by an ancient alien computer program, which cryptically announces that they will proceed to the next stage.
 Both are unsure what that means, but they soon discover that three interplanetary "Gates" have opened up on Earth, Venus and Mars, each leading to another world.
 The book ends with Teyud and Jeremy visiting "Vow'da" (Moon-World) the new world on the other side of the Martian gate.

 Reception

 Publishers Weekly called it "charming", and praised Stirling for "successfully creat[ing] a truly alien environment", but criticized his "inclusion of pirates with eye patches, heavily armored guards riding 'fat-tired, self-propelled unicycles' and other moments of near-parody."
 Kirkus Reviews lauded Stirling's "magnificently wacky Martian biological machines" and "fully developed and carefully crafted social system", calling the book overall an "unexpectedly rich lode of creative ore", and judging it extremely favorably compared to Stirling's previous work.

-At the SF Site, Dave Truesdale "heartily recommnd(ed)" the book, saying that he could not "think of a better [example]" of planetary romance.
+At the SF Site, Dave Truesdale "heartily recommend(ed)" the book, saying that he could not "think of a better [example]" of planetary romance.